+Our hope is that the publication will continue to provide law enforcement some assistance in determining their priorities in the fight against crime.
 The success and viability of this publication is the direct result of a joint venture between the Idaho State Police and all contributors.
-The collection and publication of crime statistics increases awareness for all citizens and establishes a greater understanding of the problems facing law enforcement.
-We remain fully committed to working closely with the criminal justice community and all concerned citizens on addressing the problems associated with criminal activity in our state.
+We remain fully committed to working closely with our criminal justice partners and concerned citizens on addressing the problems associated with criminal activity in Idaho.